 “The role of royal photographer developed organically over the years and it seemed the perfect job that encapsulated everything I loved about photography – travel and the opportunity to document history in the making,” he says.

-It’s not known who will take the first photograph of the newborn but for Jackson, capturing the moments surrounding royal births are an “exciting and joyous time”.
+For Jackson, capturing the moments surrounding royal births are an “exciting and joyous time”.

 “There is always an electric atmosphere around these moments, it’s amazing to be at the epicentre of an exciting story everyone is talking about,” he says.
 But he isn’t immune to the stresses of capturing some of the most important images in British monarchic history.